PIK-LPJmL/lpjmlkit/paper.md

 # Acknowledgements

+We would to thank Pascal Führlich and Jan Philipp Dietrich for providing access to PIK Research Software Engineering ressources and additional support within the development process.
-Special thanks go to Werner von Bloh for implementing new features into LPJmL to enable the development of lpjmlkit, such as writing meta files.
+Special thanks also go to Werner von Bloh for implementing new features into LPJmL to enable the development of lpjmlkit, such as writing meta files.

 # References